MikeStankavich/mikestankavich.com/README.md

 ✨ **Showcase**: Showcase your Expert Areas, Experience, Education, Projects, Portfolio, Blogs, Skills and Tools with individual sections

-✨ **Low Code Customization**: No coding required - you can easily customize content and style by 30+ components and style variables
+✨ **Low Code Customization**: No coding required - you can easily customize content via yaml data file and style by 30+ components and style variables

 ✨ **Tailwind CSS Integration**: Easy to edit with light and dark mode